UN Adopts Resolution Urging Equitable Access To Vaccines - UrduPoint

 He was referring to the arrival of Biden and a change from the harsh anti-China rhetoric of Donald Trump, who spoke of the "China virus" or "kung flu" and said China was to blame for the once in a century global health crisis.

-Asked if this new spirit of unity will last, the second diplomat said: "We will see."
-The first pandemic resolution passed by the council, in July of last year, needed more than three months of back and forth negotiations before it finally won approval.
+Asked if this new spirit of unity will last, the second diplomat said: "We will see." - Focus on conflict zones - The first pandemic resolution passed by the council, in July of last year, needed more than three months of back and forth negotiations before it finally won approval.

 The process was agonizingly slow because of disputes between the US and China.
 That resolution called for ceasefires in war zones to facilitate the fight against the pandemic.